 Students cooperate with their faculty advisors to develop a personalized plan of study leading to the Bachelor of Science in Engineering (B.S.E.) degree with interdisciplinary engineering identified as the major field of study.
-The Department of Mechanical Engineering has prepared plans of study with such major program areas as Construction Engineering Management and Engineering Management.
-The "Major Area" on a B.S.E. plan of study includes a minimum of 24 credit hours.
-At least 15 of the engineering credits must be at the 300 level or higher with the degree totaling 120 credit hours.
+The Department of Mechanical and Energy has interdisciplinary engineering options in the following related fields of mechanical engineering http://engr.iupui.edu/departments/me/undergrad/bse/index.php